 The events industry was one of the biggest affected by Covid-19.
 Yes, they adapted by hosting well put together virtual events but you can’t beat the buzz you get from being in a room full of likeminded people, all striving towards the same goals.

-To condense all that has been learnt into one blog is impossible but here are some of the key highlights that I think will be of value to the small and medium enterprises that we work with.
+To condense all that has been learnt into one blog is impossible but here are some of the key highlights that we think will be of value to the small and medium enterprises that we work with.

 Look at the outputs

-When I attended Xerocon in 2018, the focus was very much on the input side of accounting i.e. how to automate the process of capturing information in the account’s software.
+When we attended Xerocon in 2018, the focus was very much on the input side of accounting i.e. how to automate the process of capturing information in the account’s software.
 Dext Prepare (then know as ReceiptBank) was one of the main sponsors and we were blown away by how simple it was to digitalise the whole expense and payables function, saving our SMEs tons of admin time as well as a whole lot of paper.

 This year the focus was very much on the outputs and how Xero has evolved into a valuable reporting and analytics tool.
 Of course, the inputs and the quality of data are still important but, having nailed that, SMEs now have the opportunity to log into Xero and get a better understanding of their numbers.
 Get your dashboard set up correctly and just a quick glance of Xero should tell you a story of how your business is doing.
 Get to know the reports and analytical tools and suddenly you have a business management tool, previously only available to larger businesses that had invested vast amounts in their accounting software.